DrFaust92/bitbucket-go-client/docs/PullrequestsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RepositoriesWorkspaceRepoSlugPullrequestsPullRequestIdCommentsGet**
-> PaginatedPullrequestComments RepositoriesWorkspaceRepoSlugPullrequestsPullRequestIdCommentsGet(ctx, pullRequestId, repoSlug, workspace)
+> PaginatedPullrequestComments RepositoriesWorkspaceRepoSlugPullrequestsPullRequestIdCommentsGet(ctx, pullRequestId, repoSlug, workspace, optional)
 List comments on a pull request

 Returns a paginated list of the pull request's comments.
 This includes both global, inline comments and replies.
 The default sorting is oldest to newest and can be overridden with the `sort` query parameter.
 This endpoint also supports filtering and sorting of the results.
 See [filtering and sorting](/cloud/bitbucket/rest/intro/#filtering) for more details.